thinkful-ei-macaw/glen-jordan-quizapp-master/README.md

-# Jordand and Glen's Quiz App.
+# Jordan and Glen's Quiz App.